 Sometimes I think the answer is no. Okay, let's rephrase that.
 I always think the answer is no. I actually don't believe in allergies.
 I believe in improper nutrition, improper digestion, improper absorption, and a failing immune system that is overwhelmed.
 OR - more often than not - I believe the animal to have a secondary infection (most commonly yeast) that has never been treated or addressed.
 And yes, secondary infections can seem to come and go with the seasons, or fluctuate in ways that make you think the animal is having an allergic response, instead of a basic secondary infection.
 It is also important to recognize that just because you have gotten rid of an infection before, doesn't mean that it hasn't come back again when you least expect it.
 If an infection improved, but was never quite eliminated completely - you can also expect confusing flair ups.

 YeastyBeasty NEAT Water Misting Spray: For most dogs (and larger animals) a solution of 10-20 drops per 4 ounces of distilled water (120 mL) can be used.
-Occasionally a stronger solution is used as well - up to even 80 drops per 4 ounces of water (20 drops in a 1 ounce sprayer).
+Occasionally a stronger solution is used as well especially for larger animals - up to even 80 drops per 4 ounces of water (20 drops in a 1 ounce sprayer).
 Make sure to use glass spray bottles as found on our Order Accessories page - there are also spray bottle labels to help you identify your various sprays.
-YeastyBeasty Spray is generally not used near the face, eyes, fresh surgical wounds, or on delicate mucous membranes.
-Water based mists are wonderful for use on the anal region, and any other irritated area can have the spray misted on, up to three times a day or as needed.
+YeastyBeasty Spray is generally not used near the face, eyes, fresh surgical wounds, on delicate mucous membranes, and should be used with caution on very irritated, red, or broken skin.
+Water based mists are wonderful for use on the anal region, and any other affected area can generally have the spray misted on, up to three times a day or as needed.
 Shake well before each use, and mist lightly over the entire desired area.
 For cases involving areas near the face or eyes - Skin Spray Base is generally selected for use.

 YeastyBeasty RTU: For longer lasting, gentle yet strong effects; YeastyBeasty RTU is diluted in Fractionated Coconut Oil.
 This formulation is perfect to be rubbed into itchy, yeasty feet - providing comfort and aiding in killing the yeasty problem.
 I also find this preparation to be perfect for affected necks, backs, groins, armpits, anal regions, and so forth.
 For dogs with ear infections - Canine Ear Spray is my first selection - but for those dogs who will absolutely not allow a spray into the ears - then we can apply some of the YeastyBeasty RTU into the affected ears.
 Approximately 3-5 drops twice a day is recommended.